tobymao/sqlglot/README.md

 ### AST Introspection

-You can see the AST version of the sql by calling `repr`:
+You can see the AST version of the parsed SQL by calling `repr`:

 ```python
 from sqlglot import parse_one